gruposervices/fenix-client-sdk-tmp/README.md

 For a basic usage [example](https://github.com/gruposervices/fenix-client-sdk-tmp/blob/master/examples/basic/index.js).

 ## Reminder
-To be able to use our ClientSDK you'll need your own key credentials.
+To be able to use our ClientSDK you'll need your own key credentials.<br>
-To be able to fully utilize the ClientSDK features, you'll need at least serve your page through a HTTP server.
+To be able to fully utilize the ClientSDK features, you'll need to at least serve your page through a HTTP server.

 ## Installation
 `FenixClient` is written in JavaScript and will be distributed as package via `npm`.